How to use Flopzilla and analyze hands in it?

 Before going directly to the story (with examples and screenshots) about how to use Flopzilla, a little lyrical digression about the career of a poker player.
 The first step on the way from an amateur who is simply interested in to a good regular is usually to buy a poker tracker.
 Indeed, without Holdem Manager 3 or Hand2Note, you will not be able to fully collect information about your game for further analysis.
 However, after the tracker begins to import hands, another need arises - to correctly analyze them, find errors and correct them.

 At the initial stage of development, a poker player has enough tracker tools and a specialized forum, where other poker players will help find leaks in your game.
 After getting rid of the most obvious mistakes, raising the level of the game will require more meaningful efforts.
 And more advanced poker tools.
 It's about equity calculators.
 The most popular and sought-after of them is considered Flopzilla.
+In the example with the analysis of the hand we will use the latest version of the calculator Flopzilla Pro.
+For instructions on how to get the key to it, see the separate article on PokerEnergy.

 In the hand, the opponent from the middle position (MP) makes an open raise, and we are on the cutoff (CO).
 Please note that he has an incomplete stack, as well as the size of his opening, which is only 2 big blinds.
 In theory, the smaller the raise, the looser we can call.
 An additional justification for the call is supposedly weak players in the big and small blinds (also incomplete stacks).